 Ginger (Zingiber officinale): The substance has been found to possess anti- inflammatory and analgesic properties.

-Honey: This substance provides soothing and antimicrobial benefits and is frequently used as a sweetener.
+Honey: This substance provides soothing and antimicrobial benefits, and is frequently used as a sweetener [9].

-Uses of Lozenges: - Lozenges provide gradual oral treatments, saturating throat tissues with drug solutions, and are suitable for patients unable to swallow solid doses.
-Common medications include corticosteroids, decongestants, and demulcents.
-[10]
+Uses of Lozenges:

+Lozenges provide gradual oral treatments, saturating throat tissues with drug solutions, and are suitable for patients who are unable to swallow solid doses.
+Common medications include corticosteroids, decongestants, and demulcents [10].

 Advantages of Lozenges:

 It is simple to provide to older and pediatric patients alike.
 It tastes good and will prolong the amount of time a medicine is in the mouth long enough to cause local action.
 Drug systemic absorption through the buccal cavity is conceivable.
-Sweeteners and flavors added to the formulation help cover up the taste of the medications.[11]
+Sweeteners and flavors added to the formulation help cover up the taste of the medications [11].

-Disadvantage of Lozenges: - Parents should avoid combining medications with candy and keep it out of children's reach.
+Disadvantage of Lozenges:

+Parents should avoid combining medications with candy and keep it out of children's reach.
 Heat-stable drugs are suitable, and lozenges should be used safely with children over six.
 [12]

 Evaluation Parameter:

-Organoleptic Properties: the organoleptic properties test evaluates the sensory qualities of tablets using human senses like sight, taste, smell, touch, and sound, assessing their general acceptance and quality, and highlighting their responsibilities.[13]
+Organoleptic Properties: the organoleptic properties test evaluates the sensory qualities of tablets using human senses like sight, taste, smell, touch, and sound; assessing their general acceptance and quality, and highlighting their responsibilities [13].

-Thickness: The tablet thickness test is a crucial quality control procedure in pharmaceutical tablet production, ensuring consistency and uniformity in size measurement.[14]
+Thickness: The tablet thickness test is a crucial quality control procedure in pharmaceutical tablet production, ensuring consistency and uniformity in size measurement [14].

-Hardness: A hardness test evaluates a tablet's mechanical strength and resistance to breaking or crushing, crucial for pharmaceutical tablets to meet quality standards and ensure smooth handling and shipping.[15]
+Hardness: A hardness test evaluates a tablet's mechanical strength and resistance to breaking or crushing, crucial for pharmaceutical tablets to meet quality standards and ensure smooth handling and shipping [15].

-Disintegration time: the disintegration time test is a crucial pharmaceutical quality control test that measures the time it takes for a tablet to break down into smaller pieces when submerged in a specific liquid media, ensuring its effective dissolution and release upon swallowing.[16]
+Disintegration time: the disintegration time test is a crucial pharmaceutical quality control test that measures the time it takes for a tablet to break down into smaller pieces when submerged in a specific liquid media, ensuring its effective dissolution and release upon swallowing [16].

-Significance of Lozenges: [17]
+Significance of Lozenges:

-Lozenges, also known as troches or pastilles, are solid dosage forms used to dissolve slowly in the mouth to release medication or active ingredients.
+Lozenges, also known as troches or pastilles, are solid dosage forms designed to dissolve slowly in the mouth to release medication or active ingredients [17].

-Local treatments: Lozenges are commonly used to treat localized oral and throat issues like mouth ulcers, coughs, and sore throats by slowly dissolving active chemicals in the mouth, thereby relieving symptoms.
+Local treatments: Lozenges are commonly used to treat localized oral and throat issues like mouth ulcers, coughs, and sore throats by slowly dissolving active chemicals in the mouth, thereby relieving symptoms [18].

-[18]

-Controlled release: Lozenges' gradual dissolution regulates medication release over time, maintaining therapeutic concentrations in the oral cavity, resulting in long-lasting symptom relief.
-[19]
+Controlled release: Lozenges' gradual dissolution regulates medication release over time, maintaining therapeutic concentrations in the oral cavity, resulting in long-lasting symptom relief [19].

-Ease of administration: Lozenges are convenient and easy to use, suitable for home, work, and travel, and do not require water for administration, making them beneficial for individuals with dry mouth or swallowing issues [20]
+Ease of administration: Lozenges are convenient and easy to use, suitable for home, work, and travel, and do not require water for administration, making them beneficial for individuals with dry mouth or swallowing issues [20].

-Taste-masking: Lozenges are sweetened and flavored to mask bitter or disagreeable flavors, making them more enjoyable and appealing, particularly for young people or those with delicate palates.
-[21]
+Taste-masking: Lozenges are sweetened and flavored to mask bitter or disagreeable flavors, making them more enjoyable and appealing, particularly for young people or those with delicate palates [21].

-Non-invasive: Lozenges are well-tolerated, non-invasive dosing forms suitable for various ages, including toddlers and the elderly, unlike suppositories or injections.[22]
+Non-invasive: Lozenges are well-tolerated, non-invasive dosing forms suitable for various ages, including toddlers, and the elderly; unlike suppositories or injections [22].

-Types of lozenges:
+Types of lozenges

 Hard candy lozenges:

-Hard candy lozenges are medicated candy that combine the qualities of hard candy and lozenges, often used to relieve symptoms like coughing, sore throat, and respiratory infections, as well as related pain.[23]
+Hard candy lozenges are medicated candy that combine the qualities of hard candy and lozenges, often used to relieve symptoms like coughing, sore throat, and respiratory infections as well as related pain [23].

-Example: Clotrimazole troches
+Example: Clotrimazole troches.

 Chewy or caramel base lozenges:

-Chewy or caramel-flavored lozenges are pharmaceutical candy designed to alleviate symptoms of respiratory infections and other diseases, being chewier and softer.
-[24]
+Chewy or caramel-flavored lozenges are pharmaceutical candy designed to alleviate symptoms of respiratory infections and other diseases, being chewier and softer [24].

 Example: Strepsils.

 Soft lozenges:

-Soft lozenges are a type of pharmaceutical candy that alleviate symptoms of respiratory infections and other ailments, resembling gummy candies or fruit snacks, due to their soft, dissolvable texture, distinguishing them from hard or chewy lozenges.
-[25]
+Soft lozenges are a type of pharmaceutical candy that alleviate symptoms of respiratory infections and other ailments, resembling gummy candies or fruit snacks, due to their soft, dissolvable texture, distinguishing them from hard or chewy lozenges [25].

 Example: Honey anti-bacterial lozenges

-Methodology
+MATERIALS AND METHOD

 Plant material